Need to talk? Call 1800 882 436.

 Health services for rural families

-People living in regional, rural and remote areas may find it harder to access some health services.
-This article outlines what services are available.
+• People living in regional, rural and remote areas may find it harder to access some health services.

 Remote health services

-The Rural Health Outreach Fund assists rural Australians to access medical specialists, GPs, and allied and other health providers through different outreach services.
+The Rural Health Outreach Fund helps rural Australians access medical specialists, GPs, allied and other health providers through different outreach services.

 Many families living remotely rely on services like the Royal Flying Doctor Service (RFDS) for general or emergency medical care.
-RFDS provides radio or phone consultation services 24 hours a day, 7 days a week to patients in the outback, their families and healthcare workers in remote areas.
-They also provide fly-in fly-out GP and nurse clinics, mobile dental services, patient transfers, and mental health services in some states.
+The RFDS provides radio or phone consultation services.
+This is available 24/7 to patients in remote areas, their families and healthcare workers.

 Hospitals

-Larger regional centres may have a tertiary or base hospital whereas smaller towns might have a district hospital run by regional or locum doctors.
+Larger regional areas may have a tertiary or base hospital.
+Smaller towns might have a district hospital run by local or visiting doctors.
 Some smaller communities without a hospital have a multipurpose health service or medical centre.
-Patients in more remote areas who need specialist care may be transported to a larger centre.
+Patients in more remote areas who need specialist care may need to travel to a larger town or city to access the right health services.

 Care during pregnancy and childbirth

-During early pregnancy, your doctor plays an important role in performing antenatal maternal health checks and arranging tests.
+During early pregnancy, your doctor plays an important role in performing and arranging tests.

-Later in pregnancy, you can see a midwife, an obstetrician, or both.
-In the country, many doctors offer a shared care arrangement where they team up with an obstetrician or midwives to care for pregnant women.
+Later in pregnancy, you can see a midwife, an obstetrician or both.
+In rural Australia, many doctors offer a shared care arrangement where they team up with an obstetrician or midwives to offer care.

 Some doctors in rural areas are qualified in obstetrics and can deliver babies.
 Midwives also deliver babies, but they will call a GP qualified in obstetrics or specialist obstetrician if there are difficulties during childbirth.

 You might have your baby in a hospital or a birthing centre.
-Some hospitals and midwives offer a home birth service for eligible women.
-Depending on how well your pregnancy is progressing, your options may change.
-Women with a higher-risk pregnancy may need to go to a hospital in a larger centre to give birth.
-Your health professional can advise you on the safest options for you.
+Some hospitals and midwives offer a home birth service.
+Depending on how your pregnancy is progressing, your options may change.
+If you have a higher-risk pregnancy you may need to go to a hospital in a larger town or city to give birth.
+Your health professional can guide you on the safest options for you.

-Birthing on Country is a program that encourages health services to offer Aboriginal and Torres Strait Islander women the chance to have a culturally appropriate birth.
+Birthing on Country is a program promoting culturally appropriate childbirth options for Aboriginal and Torres Strait Islander people.
 Ask your local midwife, Aboriginal health service, hospital, birthing centre or primary health network what is available where you live.

-Outreach programs in some areas facilitate access to maternity and other specialised health care.
+Outreach programs in some areas can help you to access maternity and other specialised health care.

 Telehealth